krzysztofMi/Genetic-algorithm/README.md

 # Python Deap

-In pythonDeap folder is a genetic algorithm implementation in Python which use the Python Dapl library to build a genetic algorithm.
+In pythonDeap folder is a genetic algorithm implementation in Python which use the Python Deap library to build a genetic algorithm.